tigerneil/USTP/README.md

 We make tab management to another level with the power from Google Gemini (You should have the access to Gemini API).
 You can discuss with the tabs now!

-Current you need to use developer mode, download this project to you local machine, and load unpacked folder in extension management page.
+Current you need to use developer mode, download this project to you local machine, and use load unpacked in extension management page.

+Click the button and choose the root directory of this project.
+Then go for our superintelligent tabot.

 ![](images/extension.png)